microsoft/ApplicationInspector-Action/README.md

         arguments: -t
 ```

 You can also specify a number of options to the action.
-See the Application Inspector [wiki](https://github.com/microsoft/ApplicationInspector/wiki/1.-CLI-Usage) for guidance.
-This tool performs the `analyze` command.
+See the Application Inspector [wiki](https://github.com/microsoft/ApplicationInspector/wiki/1.-CLI-Usage#analyze-command) for guidance.
+Use the documentation for the `analyze` command.

 ```
 - uses: microsoft/ApplicationInspector-Action@v1